Day Trip from Edinburgh to North Berwick: Scotland's Chic Seaside Escape

 Looking for the perfect day trip from Edinburgh to North Berwick?
 Just 30 minutes by train from the capital, this charming seaside town in East Lothian is where discerning locals slip away for windswept beaches, freshly caught seafood, and a slower pace that feels worlds away from city life.

-North Berwick doesn't announce itself loudly.
-With its pastel harbourfront cottages, broad golden sands, and the magnificent silhouette of Bass Rock rising dramatically from the sea—home to the world's largest northern gannet colony—this coastal haven exudes an effortless elegance that captivates from the moment you arrive.
+North Berwick doesn’t shout for attention.
+Its pastel harbourfront cottages, wide golden beaches, and the striking presence of Bass Rock—home to the world’s largest northern gannet colony—create a quiet charm that draws you in the moment you arrive.

 The picturesque North Berwick harbour: Photo Credit: Visit Scotland / Grant Paterson